thomike43/Centralized-remotes/README.md

 - batch files in bin folder are for this directory: /usr/local/bin/
 - lircd.conf file is for /etc/lirc/
-- files in www are for this directory: /var/www/ don't forget you need to personalize them according to your own configuration.
+- files in www are for this directory: /var/www/
+Don't forget you need to personalize them according to your own configuration.

 Enjoy!